-Coalfield Development Corporation addresses the acute lack of jobs and economic diversity in West Virginia coalfield communities through committing to a just and equitable transition via holistic workforce training and market-shaped approaches that create jobs.
-JTF support will help the group continue its Workforce Readiness and Professional Success program, a six-month training experience that provides trainees with an introduction to basic employment protocols, paid on-the-job-training, experiential engagements with other employers, desirable professional certificates, and a deep dive into personal development to uncover and address potential barriers to long-term professional success.
+Coalfield Development Corporation addresses the acute lack of jobs and economic diversity in West Virginia coalfield communities by committing to a just and equitable transition via holistic workforce training.
+Just Transition Fund support will help Coalfield advance its Workforce Readiness and Professional Success program, a six-month training experience that provides trainees with an introduction to basic employment protocols, paid on-the-job-training, experiential engagements with other employers, professional certificates, and a deep dive into personal development to address potential barriers to long-term professional success.

 Mountain Association for Community Economic Development

 The Mountain Association for Community Economic Development (MACED) works to create economic opportunity, strengthen democracy, and support the sustainable use of natural resources in Kentucky and Central Appalachia.
-JTF support will help MACED continue its work to strengthen entrepreneurial ecosystems, organize the grassroots in frontline transition communities, and expand clean energy in coalfield communities.
+The Just Transition Fund support will help MACED continue its work to strengthen entrepreneurial ecosystems, organize the grassroots in frontline transition communities, and expand the clean energy sector in coalfield communities.

 Natural Capital Investment Fund

-Natural Capital Investment Fund (NCIF) advances sustainable development ineconomically distressed areas by providing affordable, flexible capital and advisory services to small and emerging businesses.
-The group is advancing economic diversification and the transition to a new economy in central Appalachia by expanding access to capital as well as capacity and field building that promotes the conditions for entrepreneurship.
-With JTF support, NCIF will expand deployment of its financial products and services, and its leadership role as a regional facilitator of the organization and implementation of transition strategies.
+Natural Capital Investment Fund (NCIF) advances sustainable development in economically distressed areas by providing affordable, flexible capital and advisory services to small and emerging businesses.
+NCIF advances economic diversification and the transition to a new economy in Central Appalachia by expanding access to capital as well as capacity and field building that promotes entrepreneurship.
+With Just Transition Fund support, NCIF will expand deployment of its financial products and services, and its leadership role as a regional facilitator of the organization, and implementation of transition strategies.

 Generation West Virginia

-Generation West Virginia (GWV) is a statewide organization dedicated to attracting, retaining, and advancing young talent in the state.
-With JTF support, GWV will expand its two holistic workforce development programs - the Impact Fellowship and NewForce - to create more jobs and career pathways in growing, diverse sectors in West Virginia.
-The Impact Fellowship creates new, entry-level jobs that allow people to stay, return home, or come to WV for the first time.
-NewForce is an employer-driven, 6-month, technology skills training program addressing the worker skill mismatch limiting new economy growth in the state.
+Generation West Virginia (GWV) is a statewide organization dedicated to attracting, retaining, and advancing young talent in West Virginia.
+With Just Transition Fund support, GWV will expand its two holistic workforce development programs—the Impact Fellowship and NewForce—to create more jobs and career pathways in growing, diverse sectors in West Virginia.
+The Impact Fellowship creates new entry-level jobs that allow people to stay, return home, or come to West Virginia for the first time.
+NewForce is an employer-driven six-month technology skills training program addressing the worker skill mismatch that is limiting new economy growth in the state.

 Native Renewables catalyzes clean energy for Native American homes and communities by building partnerships, seeking cost-effective solutions to reduce fossil fuel use, and supporting local economic development and technical capacity building.
-JTF funding will help the group launch its Solar Workforce Development Program, which will provide solar and electrical job training held on the Navajo and Hopi reservations.
-The training will provide in both in-classroom and hands-on learning of energy basics, photovoltaics, and battery storage, preparing Native American solar installers to build and maintain job-creating on-grid and off-grid systems.
+Their goal is to bring power to the 15,000 families on the Navajo Nation who are without electricity.
+Just Transition Fund support will help Native Renewables launch its Solar Workforce Development Program, which will provide solar and electrical job training held on the Navajo and Hopi reservations.
+The training will provide both in-classroom and hands-on learning of energy basics, photovoltaics, and battery storage, preparing Native American solar installers to build and maintain job creation on-grid and off-grid systems.